 (4) Matter is not exempt matter under subclause (2) if its disclosure would, on balance, be in the public interest.

-9. The State’s economy

-[Heading deleted by No. 19 of 2010 s.
+[Clause 8 amended by No. 19 of 2010 s.
 59.]

+9. State’s economy, matter adversely affecting management of etc.

 (1) Matter is exempt matter if its disclosure could reasonably be expected to —

 (a) have a substantial adverse effect on the ability of the Government or an agency to manage the economy of the State; or